sashite/open-standards.md/docs/Portable-Action-Notation.md

 #### Capture

-Act of cleaning a destination square of the board, and then transfering an actor from a source square to the cleaned square.
+Act of cleaning a destination square of the board, and then transferring an actor from a source square to the cleaned square.

 <span class="label label-info">Captured actors:</span>
 Captured actors can be truly _captured_, such as in Shogi.
 Thus, they are retained <q>in hand</q>.